uk000/goto/README.md

 - Headers can be set to track results for target invocations, and APIs make those results available for consumption as JSON output.
 - Retry requests for specific response codes, and option to use a fallback URL for retries
 - Make simultaneous calls to two URLs to perform an A-B comparison of responses.
 In AB mode, the same request ID (enabled via sendID flag) are used for both A and B calls, but with a suffix `-B` used for B calls.
 This allows tracking the A and B calls in logs.
+- Have client invoke a random URL for each request from a set of URLs

 The invocation results get accumulated across multiple invocations until cleared explicitly.
 Various results APIs can be used to read the accumulated results.
 Clearing of all results resets the invocation counter too, causing the next invocation to start at counter 1 again.
 When a peer is connected to a registry instance, it stores all its invocation results in a registry locker.
 The peer publishes its invocation results to the registry at an interval of 3-5 seconds depending on the flow of results.
 See Registry APIs for detail on how to query results accumulated from multiple peers.

 In addition to keeping the results in the `goto` client instance, those are also stored in locker on registry instance if enabled.
 (See `--locker` command arg).
 Various events are added to the peer timeline related to target invocations it performs, which are also reported to the registry.
 These events can be seen in the event timeline on the peer instance as well as its event timeline from the registry.

+Client sends header `From-Goto-Host` to pass its identity to the server.

 # <a name="client-apis"></a>